The Technology Square

 Image Courtesy: Pexels

-As artificial intelligence (AI) continues to evolve, machine learning (ML) and deep learning (DL) have emerged as crucial subfields, each with unique capabilities and applications.
+As AI continues to evolve, ML and DL have emerged as crucial subfields, each with unique capabilities and applications.
 Understanding the key differences and practical uses of these technologies is essential for leveraging their full potential.

 Understanding Machine Learning